PrasannVerma/Road-Accident-Analysis-using-Tableau/README.md

 ## Goal

 The goal of this project is to provide an interactive Tableau dashboard that allows users to explore traffic accident data, analyze key trends, and gain actionable insights to support decision-making in road safety.

+## Major KPIs

+Total accidents in current and previous year along with YoY growth.
+Total casualties based on accident severity.
+Different type of casualties with respect to current and previous year along with YoY growth.